fekaputra/ISWC_tutorial/README.md

 # Knowledge Graph & Graph Retrieval-Augmented Generation (RAG) Repository

 This repository provides a structured learning path for building Knowledge Graphs (KG) and Graph RAG systems using Large Language Models (LLMs) and advanced graph-based techniques.
 It is divided into sessions, each focusing on different stages of the KG and RAG creation and fine-tuning process.
+Link to [OpenAI key](https://docs.google.com/document/d/1aoYihC6g0atDJDq7-UieDHIpJvBcvFQ-o2UPuukwGQA/edit?usp=sharing)

 ## Repository Structure